 Why are engineers writing in the first place, you might ask?
 Well, sometimes you really need engineers to contribute because the content is so technical, it’s beyond the domain of non-specialists.
 If you want engineers to get involved, you need to use developer tooling.

-The reference documentation is pushed into well-defined templates, which list sections such as endpoint parameters, sample requests, sample responses, and so forth.
+The reference documentation for APIs is pushed into well-defined templates, which list sections such as endpoint parameters, sample requests, sample responses, and so forth.
 Sometimes this template can be driven from the source code itself.

 If you have a lot of endpoints, you need a system for pushing the content into these templates.
 There are many templating frameworks that handle these scenarios nicely.
 Other times you need custom scripts.
 Either way, not many HATs handle this kind of template-driven publishing scenario.